bumbumpaw07/luya/docs/guide/concept-composition.md

 $countryShortCode = Yii::$app->composition['countryShortCode'];
 ```

 > Note: In the CMS context, the **langShortCode** is **required** by default.
 Other patterns can be added, but the langShortCode is bound to the CMS language table from the database.
-When creating a LUYA website without the CMS module you can complet change those patterns.
+When creating a LUYA website without the CMS module you can complete change those patterns.

 ## Disable the Component